Chapter 3301-83 Pupil Transportation

 (l) Motor vehicle laws and Ohio pupil transportation operation and safety rules;

-(e) An understanding of related behaviors and/or the particular disabling conditions
+(e) An understanding of related behaviors and/or the particular disabling conditions; and

 (f) Administer health care according to their qualifications and the needs of the student.

-(6) Records of completion of the requirements in paragraph (A) of this rule shall be filed with the Ohio department of education in the method prescribed by the department before an Ohio preservice school bus driver training certificate is issued.
+(7) Supporting documentation of records of completion of the requirements in paragraph (A) of this rule shall be filed with the department in the method prescribed by the department prior to a school bus driver training certificate being issued.
 Copies of original records shall be maintained by the school bus owner for a minimum of six years.

 (1) School bus and commercial driver license requirements;